 Financial Report

 The Panel of Adjudicators does not have a separate budget.
 Expenses are captured under the budget of the Royal Newfoundland Constabulary Public Complaints Commission.
-In fiscal year 2013-14, the Panel of Adjudicators expenditures totaled approximately \$23,200.
+For fiscal year 2015-16, no expenditures were required for the Panel of Adjudicators.